 A total disability must be a “medically determinable physical or mental impairment.”

 This condition must:

 In some cases, it may be difficult to prove the severity and duration of your condition.
-A good attorney can help you gather this information from your healthcare providers.
-This is why you need a Social Security Disability Lawyer that Austin, Texas trusts.
-When you first apply, be ready.
+A good Austin Disability attorney can help you gather this information from your healthcare providers.

 The Disability Determination Service (DDS) will evaluate your disability at this stage.
 This state agency will make the first disability determination.
 If there is not enough information to make a determination, the DDS will schedule a consultative examination (CE).
 The CE is essentially a form of additional medical testing to determine your condition(s).